TEJON RANCH, Calif.--(BUSINESS WIRE)--

 Tejon Ranch Co.
 (TRC) is a diversified real estate development and agribusiness company, whose principal asset is its 270,000-acre land holding located approximately 60 miles north of Los Angeles and 30 miles south of Bakersfield.

-More information about Tejon Ranch Co. can be found online at http://www.tejonranch.com.
+More information about Tejon Ranch Co. can be found on the Company's website at www.tejonranch.com.

 Forward Looking Statements:

 The statements contained herein, which are not historical facts, are forward-looking statements based on economic forecasts, strategic plans and other factors, which by their nature involve risk and uncertainties.
 Some of the factors that could cause actual results to differ materially are the following: business conditions and the general economy, future commodity prices and yields, market forces, the ability to obtain various governmental entitlements and permits, interest rates and other risks inherent in real estate and agriculture businesses.
 For further information on factors that could affect the Company, the reader should refer to the Company’s filings with the Securities and Exchange Commission.